semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 sink(x) # false positive
 ```

-Also, we must note that [`...` has limitations](/writing-rules/pattern-syntax/#ellipses-and-statement-blocks) and, for example, in the code below we would not get any finding from Semgrep if we used that source specification:
+Note also that [`...` ellipses operator](/writing-rules/pattern-syntax/#ellipses-and-statement-blocks) has limitations.
+For example, in the code below Semgrep does not match any finding if such source specification is in use:

 ```python
 if cond: